 What do the parties gain from signing the contract?
 This factor is known as the ‘consideration’, i.e., what one party is willing to do so that the other party agrees to offer something of value in exchange.

 After consideration, the other party will either accept or decline the offer or make a counteroffer (in which case steps 1 and 2 will repeat).

 Intention means that all parties agree to create a valid, enforceable agreement.
 It also involves matters of consent and coercion.

 Finally, all parties must have the legal capacity to sign the contract.
-For instance, minors usually don’t have the capacity to sign contracts.
+For instance, minors usually can’t sign contracts.

-Finally, for an e-contract to be ratified, all parties need to create digital signatures.
-A digital signature can be letters, symbols, or marks; anything that shows your willingness to enter into a contract.
+Finally, for an e-contract to be ratified, all parties must create digital signatures.
+A digital signature can be letters, symbols, or marks, showing your willingness to enter into a contract.
 (Learn more about electronic signature verification here.)